csolink/csolink-model/docs/affiliation.md

 # Slot: affiliation

-a professional relationship between one provider (often a person) within another provider (often an organization).
+a professional relationship between one provider (x) within another provider (often an organization).
 Target provider identity should be specified by a CURIE.
 Providers may have multiple affiliations.

 URI: [csolink:affiliation](https://w3id.org/csolink/vocab/affiliation)